There is one session available:

 - Key elements for effective and efficient institutional management based on data.

-- Prevention models of youth violence and against women.
+- Prevention models of youth violence and violence against women.

-- Key elements for pólice modernization and reform.
+- Key elements for police reform and modernization.

-- Alternatives for criminal justice and social reintegration policies.
+- Alternatives policies for criminal justice and social reintegration.